NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 *   Basic PyTorch

 Neural networks containing multiple non-linear hidden layers are universal approximators capable of learning very complicated relationships between inputs and outputs.
-This makes them extremely flexible and very powerful machine learning systems as we saw on the last [post](https://nilanjanchattopadhyay.github.io/basics/2020/04/01/Deep-Learning-from-Scratch.html).
+This makes them extremely flexible and very powerful machine learning systems as we saw in the last [post](https://nilanjanchattopadhyay.github.io/basics/2020/04/01/Deep-Learning-from-Scratch.html).
 But this flexibility can lead to overfitting, a common problem in neural networks.
 Large deep learning models often perform far better on training data than on validation data.

 Let's try to see that in practice.
 We will start by creating synthetic data [as we did previously](https://nilanjanchattopadhyay.github.io/basics/2020/04/01/Deep-Learning-from-Scratch.html).